Gabriel-Velez/GBE-Dotfiles/readme.md

 - **Games** – Opens with Steam.
 Displays common game launchers and favorite game shortcuts.

-  - Touching _Programs_ is a quick shortcut to jump into your games.
+  - Access your games quickly by selecting _Programs_ from the main page.

-- **File Explorer** - Opend manually.
+- **File Explorer** - Opened manually.
 Quick navigation for file management:

   - Adds functions as buttons like: New Folder, New Window, Rename, Preview pane, and Properties

   - Shortcuts to PC, Downloads, Documents, and Drives (C:, D:, E:)

-- **Main menu** - Surves as a hub connecting all pages together
+- **Main menu** - Serves as a hub connecting all pages together

   - Can be accessed on any page by clicking the three vertical dots on the bottom left